 I had tried every product with a spot-fighting ingredient—salicylic, tea tree oil, kaolin—and been to see a handful of dermatologists and facialists who all had different ideas for combating acne.
 It was confusing and frustrating: I had taken to wearing my hair down like a security blanket curtaining my face, which saddened me because I adored the curated ear trend and had some very lovely Theodora Warre hoops and Matthew Calvin studs I wanted to show off.

 One afternoon, when I was completely at the end of my tether, I started googling supplements and foods that could help with hormonal acne.
 I figured if what I put on my face wasn’t working maybe what I put in it would.
 That’s when I came across various studies that claimed cow’s milk, and more specifically skimmed cow’s milk, had been linked with a higher chance of developing blemishes.

 A 2005 study by Harvard School of Public Health of 47,000 women found those who drank skimmed milk were 44 percent more likely to get spots.
 “The theory behind the link between dairy and acne relates to the use of hormones in dairy livestock, which may expose those who consume them to increased levels of male hormones (known as androgens) and insulin, both of which predispose to spots,” explains dermatologist Sam Bunting, MD.

-A new study published in May this year has further linked skim milk to acne.
+A new study published in May 2016 has further linked skim milk to acne.
 A controlled study was carried out with 225 participants aged 14 to 19 years, and the results show those with acne consumed significantly higher quantities of low and nonfat milk than those with clearer skin.

 It’s been known for a while that milk is laced with hormones but it’s thought that processing the milk to make it low-fat increases the levels of these spot-causing hormones.
 Now, I am—or rather was a skinny Americano kind of girl—because it’s healthier right?
 Well, actually when it comes to a drop of milk in your coffee, the difference between skimmed milk and full fat is minimal.